-Prior to joining Mailchimp, I co-founded and created Koken, a content management system for publishing portfolio websites.
+Prior to Mailchimp I founded Koken, a photography content management system.
 The product was free and earned its keep through paid themes, plugins and add-on services.
-Koken was a joy and a privilege to create, for it rolled together all the things I loved most -- product design, software development, photography, and web design.
-Koken found a strong niche, and -- despite being free -- was able to grow into a successful business.
-Koken was acquired by NetObjects in 2015.
+Koken was a joy to create, for it rolled together all the things I loved most — product design, software development, photography, and web design.
+Koken found a strong niche and grew into a successful business before it was acquired in 2015.

-Going back even further, ten years ago I was a co-founder and creative director of Super Deluxe.
+Going back even further, in 2006 I was a co-founder and creative director of Super Deluxe.
 Hatched by a small team within Turner, Super Deluxe was one of the first original content networks on the web.
-We pushed the boundaries of taste and decency with a daily editorial schedule of mind bending animations, comedic short films, and content which defied categorization.
-Super Deluxe is still alive today, and is (thankfully) just as weird and demented as ever.
+We pushed comedic boundaries with a daily editorial schedule of mind bending animations, short films, and user generated content.

-In my years before digital and tech, I lived in Charleston, South Carolina where I moonlighted as a public radio DJ hosting "The Kitchen Sink" and other music programs on SC Public Radio, wrote music reviews and features for newspapers and magazines, worked at Spoleto Festival, designed for print through agencies and freelance clients, and most importantly, met my future wife.
+In my years before digital and tech, I lived in Charleston, South Carolina where I moonlighted as a public radio DJ hosting "The Kitchen Sink" and other music programs on SC Public Radio, wrote music reviews and features for newspapers and magazines, and earned a living doing print design.

 All of the gear I use when traveling and photographing on one page.
 Updated whenever something is added or removed.